 Internet and Internetworking

 The Internet has grown substantially and evolved from its original purpose of connecting computers and mobile devices to connecting almost anything foreseeable, giving rise to the Internet of Things, and more recently, the Internet of Everything.
 In order to connect the billion of devices to the Internet, new protocols and technologies are needed.
-Concurrently, the network fabric itself has also evolved with Network Function Virtualization (NFV) and Software Defined Networking (SDN) emerging as the latest technological thrust.
-In our group, we have a strong interest in SDN, working closely with the local NZ industry as well as with international partners to develop the latest SDN technologies, and conducting research to develop new algorithms and protocols motivated by NFV/SDN for the Internet of Things, Mobile Edge/Fog Computing.
+Concurrently, the network fabric itself has also evolved with Network Function Virtualization (NFV) and Software Defined Networking (SDN) emerging as the latest technological thrusts.
+In our group, we have a strong interest in NFV/SDN, working closely with the local NZ industry as well as with international partners to develop the latest 5G network technologies, and conducting research to develop new algorithms and protocols motivated by NFV/SDN for the Internet of Things, Mobile Edge/Fog Computing.
 Staff members actively working in this area include: Dr Bryan Ng, Dr Alvin Valera and Prof Winston Seah.

 We aim to address challenging issues with environmentally friendly energy efficient algorithms and protocols for different forms of wireless networks operating in day-to-day as well as extreme conditions.
 We develop algorithms, techniques, protocols and systems with the ability to adapt to the changing network conditions, by sensing/observing/measuring network conditions, and applying knowledge that have been made available or acquired previously, to address the dynamically changing network environment.
 Our latest research also focuses on wireless nanoscale sensor networks using TeraHertz communications that presents a fundamentally new paradigm in networking.
 Specific areas of research and expertise include wireless multihop (ad-hoc, mesh and sensor) networks, quality of service support for multimedia traffic, cognitive networks, and application of theoretical methods to network design and analysis.
 Staff members actively working in this area include: Prof Winston Seah, Dr Alvin Valera and Dr Bryan Ng.